klawil/ForensicsDatabase/README.md

 <h1>Forensics Database</h1>
 <h2>Description</h2>
 This is an organization of php web pages that allow the access and organization of results from Forensics tournaments.
 The website is served using an Apache web server using a MySQL database.
-All code is written in PHP, HTML, or JavaScript with the exception of the setup script which is a bash script.
+All code is written in PHP, HTML, CSS, or JavaScript with the exception of the setup script which is a bash script.

 This website was written and tested on Ubuntu 14.04 running PHP 5.5.9-1ubuntu4.9 and MySQL 5.5.41.
 Compatibility with other versions is not guaranteed.
 <h2>Installation</h2>